Pathways to Smart Urban Lighting

-The Pathways to Municipal Smart Lighting project is the first global, comparative study of municipal pathways to smart lighting.
+The Pathways to Smart Urban Lighting project (2017 – 2020) is the first global, comparative study of municipal pathways to smart lighting.

 Improving cities’ understanding of planning and implementation of smart lighting.